Average Weather in Bloomington Indiana, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Bloomington are 39.165 deg latitude, -86.526 deg longitude, and 784 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Bloomington are 39.165 deg latitude, -86.526 deg longitude, and 784 ft elevation.

-The topography within 2 miles of Bloomington contains only modest variations in elevation, with a maximum elevation change of 259 feet, and an average elevation above sea level of 795 feet.
+The topography within 2 miles of Bloomington contains only modest variations in elevation, with a maximum elevation change of 259 feet and an average elevation above sea level of 795 feet.
 Within 10 miles also contains only modest variations in elevation (482 feet).
-Within 50 miles contains significant variations in elevation (722 feet).
+Within 50 miles contains only modest variations in elevation (722 feet).

 The area within 2 miles of Bloomington is covered by artificial surfaces (84%), within 10 miles by trees (69%) and cropland (20%), and within 50 miles by cropland (52%) and trees (42%).